sagrawalx/tallybot/README.md

 ## Start Bot

 Run the following, changing `/path/to/python-zulip-api/zulip-api-py3-venv/bin/activate` and `~/downloads/zuliprc` as needed (see above).
-Note that, even if you named the

 ```
 source /path/to/python-zulip-api/zulip-api-py3-venv/bin/activate